iansoliven/cpkAnalysis/README.md

 python -m cpkanalysis.cli move-template --workbook temp/CPK_Workbook.xlsx --sheet J95323
 ```

 If `--sheet` is omitted, the first sheet other than CPK Report is used.
-Headers are matched by name and hyperlinks/number formats are preserved.\n\n## Minimal Console GUI
+The template integration features intelligent header detection that searches multiple rows to locate template headers, ensuring compatibility with various template formats.
+Headers are matched by name (TEST NAME, TEST NUM, UNITS, etc.) and data including hyperlinks and number formats are preserved during the copy process.\n\n## Minimal Console GUI

 A lightweight text-driven harness mirrors the planned GUI flow and walks through file selection and option entry: